 - In January 2022, GM announced an investment of \$154 million to renovate the New York Lockport Components plant to install new machines for electric vehicle motor component manufacturing.
 The renovated plant is expected to add 230 new manufacturing jobs to the area.
-This project is planned.
-Once upgraded for EV production, this facility would qualify for the Advanced Manufacturing Tax Credit (45X). - This project would be a sizable investment to the area- the City of Lockport saw \$2.15 million of industrial investment in 2022. - In November 2022, Anovion announced a total investment of \$294 million in a synthetic graphite anode production facility in Sanborn.
+This project is planned. - This project would be a sizable investment to the area- the City of Lockport saw \$2.15 million of industrial investment in 2022. - In November 2022, Anovion announced a total investment of \$294 million in a synthetic graphite anode production facility in Sanborn.
 This project is under construction and is expected to bring 300 long-term jobs to a region affected by industrial job offshoring.
-This project supports the American clean energy supply chain. - The manufacturing sector is the 2nd largest employer in Niagara County, representing 11% of the workforce.
+This project supports the American clean energy supply chain. - The manufacturing sector is the 2nd largest employer in Niagara County, representing 11% of the workforce. - This project represents over half of the manufacturing investment the Buffalo-Niagara region saw in 2022.